RossKlein/RagExample/README.md

 You can embed as many files as you want.
 If you want to make a new file database, delete or rename `database.parquet`

+There are 3 different versions of this program.
+The most accessible is the master branch.
+Other versions require extra setup. the CUDA branch is implemented with a local embedding model and requires use of the graphics card, the LANGCHAIN branch requires setting up a pinecone vector database named `main` with `1536` dimensions and `dot product` as the metric.